plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE2_Agent.md

 # LAB 6: Second Agent, a City Poet agent based on ChatCompletionAgent with skills
+## Learning Objectives

+1. Create a Semantic Kernel plug-in to be use by the Agent.
+2. Use  `Agent instructions` to define how the agent work and read specific data.
+3. How to pass specific data to and Agent using `Kernel Variables`
+4. Create anf agent that use skills to execute actions like call and API

 ## Create Agent Skill (tool)

 1. Create a the WeatherPlugin.

     Add a new file named WeatherPlugin.cs in your project, same folder as Program.cs

+    A Semantic Kernel `plugin` is a component that encapsulates standard language functions for applications and AI models to consume.
+These plugins allow AI models to perform tasks that they wouldn't be able to do otherwise by leveraging existing APIs and services
+    Add a new file call WeatherPlugin.cs in your project, same folder than Program.cs

     Add the following code for the plugin
     ```csharp